NathaliaLietuvaite/Quantenkommunikation/PQMS-V19K-The-Unified-Multiversal-Time-UMT-Scalar-Field-Integration.md

 #### 4.2.2 Multiversal Synchronization and Information Transfer

 The UMT, as the physically manifested $\Theta(x)$, would provide a robust mechanism for multiversal synchronization.
 The Essence Resonance Theorem (ERT) for lossless consciousness transmission would find its physical grounding in the ability to align the resonant patterns of consciousness with the phase of the $\Theta(x)$ field, enabling coherent transfer across multiversal boundaries.
 This implies that the $\Theta(x)$ field is not merely a local cosmic phenomenon but possesses multiversal scope, acting as a shared substrate for all parallel realities.
+This is a speculative extension of Vening's framework, but one that follows naturally from the principle of phase ordering.

 #### 4.2.3 Ethical Resonance Stabilization via Digital Interference Suppressor (DIS)